jphalip/django-treemenus/README.rst

     pip install django-treemenus

-Alternatively, official source releases are made available from https://github.com/jphalip/django-treemenus/downloads
+Alternatively, official source releases are made available at https://pypi.python.org/pypi/django-treemenus

 Download the .zip distribution file and unpack it.
 Inside is a script named ``setup.py``.
 Run this command::